- What are common warts?

 - Laser treatment: A laser is used to burn off the skin tissue and remove the wart.
 It is generally considered to be a last resort option due to the likelihood of scarring and the extended recovery time.

-Given that common warts are generally non-serious, some people may choose to try and treat them at home before seeking professional medical advice.
+Given that common warts are generally non-serious, some people may choose to try and treat them at home, possibly after visiting a pharmacy, before seeking professional medical advice.
 Common techniques for doing this include:

 - Liquid nitrogen: Non-prescription liquid nitrogen products are generally available from pharmacies for application at home, usually in the form of a liquid or gel.

-- Apple cider vinegar: Mix a cup of apple cider vinegar with water, apply to the wart using a cotton ball and leave the warts to soak in the solution for at least 20 minutes.
+- Apple cider vinegar: A possible remedy is to mix two parts apple cider vinegar with one part water, apply this to the wart using a cotton ball, and leave the wart to soak in the solution for at least 20 minutes.
 Repeat this process until the warts have disappeared.
+Discontinue or consult a medical professional if you experience severe skin irritation or severe pain, and in case of any doubt, always consult a doctor first.

-It can take a significant amount of time before home remedies make a difference.
-If they prove ineffective, seeking professional medical advice is advised.
+It can take a significant amount of time before home remedies make a difference, and they may not result in wart removal or cause side effects.
+If treatments prove ineffective or side effects are strong or worrying, seeking professional medical advice is recommended.

 Common warts prevention

-It can be difficult to fully avoid contracting common warts, with most people experiencing them at some point in their life.
-However, certain preventative measures can help reduce the risk:
+It can be difficult to fully avoid contracting common warts, and most people experience them at some point in their life.
+However, certain preventative measures can help reduce the risk.
+These include:

-- Avoid contact with clothing, objects or surfaces that may be carrying the virus
+- Avoiding contact with clothing, objects or surfaces that may be carrying the virus, e.g. by wearing water shoes or flip-flops in a public pool or public showers

-If a person already has warts, they should take steps to avoid spreading the virus to other areas of the body.
+If a person already has warts, they should take steps to avoid spreading the virus to other areas of the body or to other people.
 They can:

 - Avoid unnecessarily touching or scratching the warts